drupalprojects/storm/README.txt

     * Upload (core) can be used to attach files to Storm nodes
     * Comments (core) can be used to permit comments on each of the Storm nodes

+Storm content nodes also all link together - for example, an invoice can be associated with an organization and project.

 SEE BELOW FOR DETAILS OF EACH OF THE MODULES INCLUDED WITHIN THE STORM PACKAGE.